 Japan experienced persistent deflationary recessions subsequent to asset-price collapses during the 1990s and the 1920s.
 In the late 1980s the Japanese economy experienced an unprecedented stock and real estate boom, which came to be called the "bubble economy."
 At the beginning of the 1990s both stock and land prices collapsed, leaving huge amounts of nonperforming loans.
-After that a persistent recession together with deflation continued, and it lead to nationwide bank panics in 1997-99.
+After that a persistent recession continued, and it lead to nationwide bank panics in 1997-99 and subsequent deflation.
 The deflation still continues in 2005.
 After World War I, on the other hand, Japan experienced an investment boom in military and heavy industries, and the stock market collapsed in 1920.
 A deflationary recession continued during the 1920s, and it lead to the first nationwide bank panics in Japanese history in 1927.
-A deflationary policy in 1929-1931 aimed at
+A deflationary policy in 1929-1931 aimed at restoring a fixed exchange rate worsened the recession, which forced Japan to leave the gold standard again in December 1931.
+In the early 1930s the Japanese economy staged a startling recovery, which is said to have been enabled by the expansionary fiscal and monetary policies introduced in 1932.